Top results

 • Engage whole staff in discussion about the school’s homework policy, what their views are on the value of homework, and what they want children to get out of it.

-• To ensure a consistent approach, put time aside at a staff meeting or Inset day for everyone to draft and upload their suggestions for their year group’s home activities.
+• To ensure a consistent approach, put time aside at a staff meeting or inset day for everyone to draft and upload their suggestions for their year group’s home activities.

 • The best way of engaging parents in learning at home is to consult the children on which activities they would like to be set.
-If the children have an interest in the activities, they are more likely to go home and urge their parents to complete the tasks with them.
+If children have an interest in the activities, they are more likely to go home and urge their parents to complete the tasks with them.
 Also ask parents for their views on the role of homework.

 Dr Amanda Barton is a freelance writer, educational consultant and teacher trainer.
 Follow her on Twitter at @amandabook2.